DlhSoftTeam/Angular-GanttChartViewSampleApp/README.md

-# AngularGanttChartViewSampleApp
+# Angular-GanttChartViewSampleApp
+Angular 8 sample for GanttChartView component from Gantt Chart Hyper Library for JavaScript

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.21.
+* This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.21.

 ## Packages